CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 Are you considering moving Agendum’s data files to another file directory?
 You might want to save your Agendum task list to a Cloud Storage service so you can easily access from another device.
 Agendum offers you the flexibility in choosing where the task list data will be stored.
-The task list data will be saved to the specific directory, and future data will be saved in that location.
+The task list data will be saved to the specific directory and future data will be saved in that location.

 Here is the *format*:
 * `store <location>`